 In That Irishman, the biography of John O’Connor Power, I identify the member of Parliament for Mayo as an inspiration for the ‘Napoleon of crime,’ Professor Moriarty, Sherlock Holmes’ ‘intellectual equal’.

-The Anglo-Celtic race has always run to individualism, and yet there is none which is capable of carrying out a finer ideal of discipline.
+The Anglo-Celtic race has always run to individualism, and yet there is none which is capable of conceiving and carrying out a finer ideal of discipline.

 Arthur Conan Doyle, Through the Magic Door, XI.